Data Warehousing Solution for Greater Return on Investment

 The University requires a replacement for Data Manager because it contains millions of lines of code.
 In addition, the director of Cornell University’s IT department saw it as an opportunity to add additional capabilities to their data warehouse, making it run more efficiently.

 Batch processing from financial or student records couldn’t start warehouse processing until the conclusion of normal operations, therefore the IT team had to limit processing to hours when the University was closed.

 All these also had to be finished timely.
 Outdated documentation was a problem.
 Because it is an academic institution, licensing and staffing costs were essential factors.
-It is an essential setback in government and higher education organizations where the administration has increasing data needs, yet the pool of people is small.
+Although it is an essential setback in government and higher education organizations where the administration has increasing data needs, the pool of people is small.